 The legislation pays more attention to information security (confidentiality, integrity, and availability of personal data) and urges all EU businesses to review how their information is handled and protected (e.g., personal data of their customers and employees).

 GDPR – the Good, the Bad or the Ugly?

 GDPR has launched a storm of critical discussions online and in mass media.
 We at Infopulse expect that many companies will need to introduce new or strengthen existing technical and administrative measures to protect information.
 The first security controls to be reviewed for an update are User Access Control, Strong Key Management, and Data Encryption.
 Additionally, companies have to conduct a serious homework on Data Minimization, Anonymization or Pseudonymization.
 GDPR forces organizations to show a Management System for continuous improvement of security, which can be based on ISO/IEC 27001 or any other equivalent.

 Less than 1 year is left until GDPR comes into effect.
-Analytical agencies report that business is not prepared now and some organizations will not be able to implement all required changes before May 2018.
+Analytical agencies report that business in GDPR countries is not prepared now and some organizations will not be able to implement all required changes before May 2018.
 For instance, the Symantec’s State of European Data Privacy survey says, “91 percent of respondents have concerns about their organization’s ability to comply with the GDPR, due to factors such as the complexity of processing data correctly, in time, and costs involved”.

 If you don’t want to be among them, consider this: time is running quickly and first steps have to be taken urgently.